 What Is Lead Generation?

 Lead Generation is a series of efforts designed to increase the number of potential customers interested in buying your company's products and services.
-Sales pros will call Lead Generation a "process of building pipeline."
+Sales professionals call Lead Generation a "process of building your pipeline."
 The more prospective buyers interested in what you are offering, the more customers you will close--and the more revenue you will generate.

 Below is a list of Six Steps To Lead Generation for your small business.
 Every step below can be managed from within your VipeCloud account.